4thkira/naikoma/veriko-names.md

 **Notes:**
 - Contains both new roots coined this session: ramu (protect) in the personal name, luka (freedom/bondage) in the secret.
 The roots were created for this character and land exactly where they were needed.
 - kutu in the role makes this the third name to use the root (after Konoko and Ausma's kutukalu).
 Each use hits differently: Konoko's kutu is suffering (being used), Ausma's kutukalu is survival (the used stone that endures), Kikkou's vakukale is devotion (the living weapon that *wants* to be wielded).
 - lukademiva is the first secret to use an assertion particle (va).
-Structurally opposite to Vergil's ani-veri (quiet admission) and Kylar's nairu (silent repetition).
+Structurally opposite to Vergil's vera-savinai (a confession of unknowing) and Kylar's nairu (silent repetition).
 Kikkou's deepest truth isn't whispered — it's declared.
 - The luka-demi compound was predicted in luka's lexicon entry as a natural compound.
 Its first actual use is in the name that prompted luka's creation.
 - Four positions fully armored, same structure as Vergil and Koume.
 Third Cordolia name — the cluster is developing a pattern of full armoring (Travis is the exception with three positions).